On Actuality, Duration, and the Illusion of Linear Time

 Bergson, I would say, remained for too long spinning abstract similes which sometimes could even lead us to obfuscation of terms, redundancy and semantic incongruity; and sometimes, when he speaks of the past and duration, I am rather impressed by his marvelous prose to embellishing every moment with the colorful brushstrokes of an expressionistic artist.

-But since modern society has bargained the placid reveries of the soul for the apparent advantages and luxuries of science and innovation, an idealized conception of time, and hence consciousness, lost the race against the advent of thinking machines.
+But since modern society has bargained the placid reveries of the soul for the apparent advantages and luxuries of science and innovation, an idealized conception of time, and hence consciousness, lost the race against the advent of thinking machines: Artificial Intelligence.

 This may explain why Henri Bergson lost proselytes in a world ever reducing spiritual infatuations and reveries to purely mechanistic procedures and pragmatism.